Edmund Penney

-Edmund Freeman Penney (July 26, 1926 - September 11, 2008) was an American actor, director, and author.
+Edmund Freeman Penney (July 26, 1926 – September 11, 2008) was an American actor, director, and author.

 He studied at the University of Southern California and gave a winning oration on Patrick Henry.

 He made a documentary on the Angels Flight funicular in Los Angeles.

 He wrote The Facts on File Dictionary of Film and Broadcast Terms.
 He co-authored Millard Sheets : One-Man Renaissance with Janice Lovoos.
+He was nominated for an Academy Award in the category Documentary Feature for the film Walls of Fire.
+His nomination was shared with Gertrude Ross Marks.